GRAINS-Corn, soy surge as U.S. farmers plant fewer acres than expected

 CHICAGO, June 30 (Reuters) - Chicago Board of Trade grain and soybean futures surged on Wednesday after the U.S. Department of Agriculture surprised traders with lower-than-expected plantings estimates and inventory data.

-Corn futures temporarily climbed by their daily exchange-imposed limit after the USDA pegged plantings of the crop at 92.692 million acres, below analysts’ expectations for 93.787 million acres.
-The agency said soybean plantings were 87.555 million, compared to analysts’ expectations for 88.955 million.
+Corn climbed by their daily exchange-imposed limit after the USDA pegged plantings of the crop at 92.692 million acres, below analysts’ expectations for 93.787 million.
+The agency said soybean plantings were 87.555 million acres, compared to analysts’ expectations for 88.955 million.

 The U.S. estimates fueled global supply concerns as inventories are slim and growing areas in North and South America are grappling with unfavorable weather.